We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 - Clyde Road to Cardinia Road, in both directions

-- connect Police Road to the freeway with an outbound on-ramp
+- connecting Police Road to the freeway with an outbound on-ramp

-- connect the Jacksons Road outbound ramps directly to Eastlink with a separate road
+- connecting the Jacksons Road outbound ramps directly to Eastlink with a separate road

-- add an extra lane in each direction to O’Shea Road between Clyde Road and Soldiers Road
+- adding two extra lanes in each direction to O’Shea Road between Clyde Road and Soldiers Road

-- upgrade the Beaconsfield Interchange – we’ll extend O’Shea Road so it joins the interchange, add an inbound freeway off-ramp and an outbound freeway on-ramp
+- extending O’Shea Road to join the Beaconsfield interchange – upgrading the interchange by adding an inbound freeway off-ramp and an outbound freeway on-ramp

-- build shared walking and cycling paths on O’Shea Road between Clyde Road and the Beaconsfield Interchange.
+- building a shared walking and cycling path on O’Shea Road between Clyde Road, Berwick and the Princes Highway, Beaconsfield.

 Stage 1 of the Monash Freeway Upgrade is now complete.

 The Monash Freeway Upgrade is being delivered by Major Road Projects Victoria.
 Visit the project website for more information.

 Barwon Heads Road Duplication